pytorch/torchchat/README.md

 *Channelwise quantization*:

-The simplest way to quantize embedding tables is with int8 groupwise quantization, where each value is represented by an 8 bit integer, and a floating point scale per group.
+The simplest way to quantize embedding tables is with int8 "channelwise" quantization, where each value is represented by an 8 bit integer, and a floating point scale per group.